-The DOJ also announced Monday that 10 school districts in Missouri — in Breckenridge, Cape Girardeau, Laddonia, Lawson, Ralls County, Raytown, St. Louis, Steele, Stoutland and Warsaw — also received a total of almost $1.6 million in federal funding, either through the STOP School Violence program's funding channels or the DOJ's Community Oriented Policing Services, or COPS, program.
+The DOJ also announced on Monday 10 school districts in Missouri — in Breckenridge, Cape Girardeau, Laddonia, Lawson, Ralls County, Raytown, St. Louis, Steele, Stoutland and Warsaw — also received a total of almost $1.6 million in federal funding, either through the STOP School Violence program’s funding channels or the DOJ’s Community Oriented Policing Services, or COPS, program.

 The COPS Office provides schools up to 75 percent funding to work with local law enforcement on measures including coordination; training for law enforcement officers; metal detectors, locks, lighting and other deterrent measures; and “technology for expedited notification of local law enforcement during an emergency,” according to a news release Monday from the Office of the U.S. Attorney for the Western District of Missouri.